Skip to contents

 1. Compare to a published benchmark value.
 This works well for derived variables, such as percentages, that are reported by the Census Bureau in the Subject Tables (tables prefixed with an S) but that are not directly available via the detailed tables (prefixed with a B or C).
 However, for this series of variables, there are not counterpart percentages reported as part of the subject tables.
 (An example of one of multiple reasons that urbnindicators exclusively uses data from the detailed tables.)

 2. Manually compute a benchmark value.
-This works well for all those derived variables that aren’t reported in any Census Bureau product.
 Identify the relevant numerator and denominator variables (in the case of a derived percentage) and manually calculate the derived variable, then compare the manually-computed benchmark to the programmatically-calculated version.
 This seems very simple for our example here, where each derived variable is a given variable divided by the table universe, but with more complex variables–e.g., where a numerator is a summed variable itself–this is a very useful quality check.

-3. Plot a histogram of the computed variable(s) (if multiple variables in a series, use pivot_longer() to turn the dataframe long, then use facet_wrap() to plot each histogram side-by-side.
+3. Plot a histogram of the computed variable(s).
+If there are multiple variables in a series, use pivot_longer() to turn the dataframe long, then use facet_wrap() to plot each histogram side-by-side.
 Check for unexpected spikes and outlier values.

 4. Check for missingness.
 Generally, derived variables should have low or no missingness, so any substantial number of missing observations may be an indication that a calculation has gone awry.